Getting started with Azure CDN

 To create a new CDN profile

-- Enter a name for your CDN profile.
+For Name, enter a unique name for your CDN profile.

-- Select a Location.
-This is the Azure location where your CDN profile information will be stored.
-It has no impact on CDN endpoint locations.
+For Resource group location, select the Azure location to store your CDN profile information.
+This location has no impact on CDN endpoint locations.

 Create a new CDN endpoint